Facts

 Our shelter teams:

-- provide emergency assistance to people affected by displacement by handing out essential household items like blankets, mosquito nets, kitchen sets, clothes and soap
+- provide emergency assistance to people affected by displacement by distributing essential household items like blankets, mosquito nets, kitchen sets, clothes and soap

-- provide housing to IDPs and most vulnerable people from host communities
+- provide housing to internally displaced people and vulnerable people from host communities

-Our shelter activities also go hand in hand with our education activities.
-We construct and rehabilitate schools, classrooms and latrines in areas where we have education activities to make sure that children have a friendly and safe learning environment.
+- with an integrated programming approach, construct and rehabilitate schools, classrooms, and latrines in areas where we have education activities to make sure that children have a friendly and safe learning environment

 Conflicts between communities have contributed to the humanitarian crisis in Mali.
-These conflicts generally stem from small disputes related to land ownership and the sharing of natural resources that have become scarce because of the climatic effects and conflicts limiting the movement of populations in remote areas.
+These conflicts generally stem from small disputes related to land ownership and the sharing of natural resources that have become scarce due to climatic effects and conflicts limiting the movement of populations in remote areas.

 - prevent and resolve conflicts between communities through a neutral restoration of communication between the parties to a conflict